 Many say that 50 percent of their day is spent just satisfying regulatory requirements, while the other 50 percent is often spent trying to find qualified businesses to lend money to.

-Because the regulations have so greatly tightened and defined who, and under what terms, they can extend loans to, the easy and simple process once available to small business owners to attain bank financing, is considered and believed to be a thing perhaps permanently in the past.
+Because the regulations have so greatly tightened and defined who, and under what terms, they can extend business loans to, the easy and simple process once available to small business owners to attain bank financing, is considered and believed to be a thing perhaps permanently in the past.

 One such bank that I spoke to recently here in Atlanta said that they were so flush with cash that the regulators were threatening to fine them if they did not lend more of it.